 The Company will need to raise additional funds in the near future in order to satisfy our working capital and capital expenditure requirements.
 The Company may raise additional funds through public or private equity offerings, debt financings, strategic partnerships or alliances, receivables or royalty financings or corporate collaboration and licensing arrangements.
 The Company cannot be certain that additional funding will be available on acceptable terms, or at all.
 To the extent that the Company raises additional capital by issuing equity securities or convertible debt, your ownership may be diluted and the terms of such financings may include liquidation or other preferences that adversely affect the rights of existing stockholders.
-Any future debt financing into which the Company enters may impose upon us covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, redeem our stock, make certain investments and engage in certain merger, consolidation or asset sale transactions.
-These restrictions could adversely impact our ability to conduct our business and may result in liens being placed on our assets and intellectual property.
+Any future debt financing into which the Company enters may impose upon us covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, redeem our stock, make certain investments and engage in certain merger, consolidation or assets and intellectual property.
 Debt financings may also be coupled with an equity component, such as warrants to purchase shares, which could also result in dilution of our existing stockholders' ownership.
-The incurrence of indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business and may result in liens being placed on our assets and intellectual property.
-If the Company raises addition and licensing arrangements with third parties, the Company may have to relinquish valuable rights to our product candidates.
-In addition, if the Company raises addi
+The incurrence of indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to conduct our business and intellectual property.
+If the Company vere to default on such indebtedness, the Company could lose such assets and intellectual property.
+If the Company vere to default on such indebtedness, the Company could lose such assets and intellectual property.
+If the Company vere to default on such indebtedness, the Company could lose such assets and intellectual property.
+If the Company vere to default on such indebtedness, the Company could lose such assets and intellectual property.
+If the Company raises additional funds through strategic partnerships and alliances and licensing arrangements

-- · the costs related to initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - · any change in the clinical development plans for these product candidates; - the number and characteristics of product candidates that the Company develops or acquires;
+- + the costs related to initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - any change in the clinical development plans for these product candidates; - the number and characteristics of product candidates that the Company develops or acquires;

-- · our ability to establish and maintain strategic collaborations, licensing or other commercialization arrangements and the terms and timing of such arrangements; - the emergence, approval, availability, perceived advantages, relative cost, relative safety and relative efficacy of other products or treatments; - the events related to the outcome, timing and cost of meeting regulatory requirements established by the US Drug Enforcement Agency (the "DEA"), the FDA or other comparable foreign regulatory authorities; - the potential costs of filing, prosecuting, defending and enforcing our patent claims and other intellectual property; - · changes in economic conditions, including recessionary effects and inflationary pressures; - the costs associated with attracting and retaining skilled personnel; - the costs associated with being a public company; - · the cost of defending intellectual property disputes; and - the cost of marketing and generating revenues for any of our product candidates.
+- our ability to establish and maintain strategic collaborations, licensing or other commercialization arrangements and the terms and timing of such arrangements; - the emergence, approval, availability, perceived advantages, relative cost, relative safety and relative efficacy of other products or treatments; - the events related to the outcome, timing and cost of meeting regulatory requirements established by the US Drug Enforcement Agency (the "DEA"), the FDA or other comparable foreign regulatory authorities; - the potential costs of filing, prosecuting, defending and enforcing our patent claims and other intellectual property; - · changes in economic conditions, including recessionary effects and inflationary pressures; - the costs associated with attracting and retaining skilled personnel; - the costs associated with being a public company; - · the cost of defending intellectual property disputes; and - the cost of marketing and generating revenues for any of our product candidates.